kulture56/kulture56/README.md

 **Welcome to My GitHub Repository!** ![KowalskyDoItGIF](https://github.com/user-attachments/assets/5990d2d4-48ea-4c19-a4cd-0a668fdd33ef)

 Hi, I’m **Collins Murichu**, a Junior Data Analyst with certifications in **Data Analytics** and **Data Science**.
 I am currently expanding my expertise through the Junior Data Analytics program at NPower Canada.
-Originally from Nairobi, Kenya, and now based in Toronto, I bring a diverse background, including experience as a data entry analyst.

-My expertise spans multiple sectors, including Business, Healthcare, Finance, and Sports analytics, with a focus on delivering actionable insights through impactful data visualizations.
-Key projects I’ve worked on include analyzing Formula 1 seasons from 2021 to 2023, assessing the effectiveness of marketing campaigns, visualizing mortality rates among shelter residents, and developing machine learning models for predictive analysis.

 With a passion for continuous learning and a problem-solving mindset, I thrive in dynamic environments where data is central to decision-making.
 I’m always eager to connect with professionals across industries to exchange knowledge and drive meaningful impact.